Milestones

 Writing

-Divided into three parts our investigation of the emergent natural order of the material universe builds on the Babylonian, Greek and Indian conception of an orderly cosmos.
-It proceeds to a discovery of life and all its complexity within that cosmos only to emerge in an inward journey.
+Divided into three parts our investigation of the emergent natural order of the material universe builds on the Babylonian, Greek, and Indian conception of an orderly cosmos.
+It proceeds to a discovery of life and all its complexity within that cosmos only to emerge –paradoxically– in an inward journey of discovery of the universe concealed in a grain of sand.
 Ultimately, like Dante and Beatrice, we stumble upon light in the quirkiest of surroundings hiding at the material heart of reality.

-Thus, cosmos, life and light are core themes we use to display the evidence for our thesis that the world is sufficiently knowable for us to test our assumptions, discover our errors and reveal the elusive beauty of existence.
+Thus, cosmos, life and light are three core themes we use to display the evidence for our thesis that the world is sufficiently knowable for us to test our assumptions, discover our errors and reveal the elusive beauty of existence.
 For such sublime beauty, permitted are we to glimpse in the eternity of all things.
-We may peer only briefly before we change from predator into prey eaten by the very dogs with which we once hunted that now dismember and devour us.
+With caution we come to comprehend that learners may peer only briefly into this hidden reality before we change from predator into prey eaten by the very dogs with which we once hunted that now dismember and devour us.

 This course asks several questions to reveal how extremely our worldviews change over time.
 As human understanding of natural existence has changed from the pre-Socratic ideas embedded in Aristotle to the present, serious questions arise about the essence and origins of universal, physical conditions.